|

 that compared to the two albums before had not been showing

-more stable with a lineup that basically would be the same until
+now more stable with a lineup that basically would be the

 On a whole Change